simonzhaoms/pkgdep/docker/docker-notes.md

      them to be uppercase to distinguish them from arguments more eaily.
-   * The order of Dockerfile instructions matters because each instruction in a Dockerfile roughly translates to an image layer.
+   * The order of Dockerfile instructions matters because each instruction in a Dockerfile roughly translates to an image layer, except instructions such as `LABEL` and `CMD` which only modifies the image's metadata.
    * When building an image, the Docker builder attempts to reuse layers from earlier builds.
      + If a layer of an image is unchnaged, then the builder picks it